LuchaComics/monorepo/web/cps-nftstore-frontend/docs/BUILD.md

     task start
     ```

 5. Congratulations, the frontend is running, now please go to the [`cps-nftstore-backend`](../../cloud/cps-nftstore-backend) repository and startup the backend if you haven't already started it.
-You may now access the frontend via [http://127.0.0.1:8000](http://127.0.0.1:8000) in your favourite browser.
+You may now access the frontend via [http://127.0.0.1:3000](http://127.0.0.1:3000) in your favourite browser.

 ## Developers Notes:
 * When you run `task start` then this loads up the development environment variables.
 * If you don't want to use `Taskfile` then use the following alternative `npm run start:dev`.
-* You can run `npm run start:qa"` to load up the quality assurance environment variables.
-* You can run `npm run start:prod"` to load up the production environment variables.